Kin-kay/TWGuide.github.io/index.md

 <details>
   <summary>Click To Expand.</summary>

   Settings for when you are a pet.

-### Auto Accept Pet Request
+  <h3>Auto Accept Pet Request</h3>
   Does as it says.
 Auto Accepts pet requests from anyone that isn't blocked on T.W.

-### Allow Force Mute
+  <h3>Allow Force Mute</h3>
   Allows for Master to mute you.

-### Enable Muffled Mode
+  <h3>Enable Muffled Mode</h3>
   If "Allow Force Mute" is on along with this toggle you will be muffled instead of muted.

-### Enable Toy Control
+  <h3>Enable Toy Control</h3>
   Enable to allow for Lovense integration with T.W.
 [Setup](https://kin-kay.github.io/kinkay-twtoyintegration.github.io/)

-### Allow Toy Control
+  <h3>Allow Toy Control</h3>
   Allow for your connected toy to be controlled through T.W.

-### Follow Master On World Change
+  <h3>Follow Master On World Change</h3>
   If Master has "Allow Pet To Follow You" enabled when your master moves to a new world you will be pulled with them.

-### Pet Lead Attach Point
+  <h3>Pet Lead Attach Point</h3>
   Sets where the lead will attach to your body when you are a pet.
 [ReadMore](https://github.com/Kin-kay/TWGuide.github.io/edit/main/index.md#pet-lead-attach-point-1)

 </details>